qiudongsong/Xtern-Data-Science-work-sample-assessment/README.md

 # Xtern-Data-Science-work-sample-assessment

+Summary: Overall, I would like to finish the research and fill up the information as following for all 5 locations.
+I was not able to finish them all due to limited of time.
+I plan to analysis the data by using the R to do the data visulization for the distance and rating of all 5 locations for these 50 restarant to see if I can draw some conclusion from that.
+I plan also do the samething to the bi-weekly event for all 5 locations.
+After doing the data visulization, I think I can draw a conclusion of which location is most sutible for this project.

+The following is part of the sample of location 1 that I finished:

 Location 1: Name: IUPUI.
 Address:415 Porto Alegre St, Indianapolis, IN 46202.
 Type: Housing

 Week 1:	Group dinner at Chancellor's Restaurant